 After all, film is a visual medium, and to repeat what I said before, it’s best to show and not tell.
 I think any aspiring filmmaker needs to read a book about cinematography or even take a course on learning about composition.

-Below are three books that I suggest picking up to learn more about cinematography.
+Below are four books that I suggest picking up to learn more about cinematography.

 Avoidable Filmmaking Mistakes – I think many of us have seen extremely slow movies, where watching a freshly painted wall in a theatre dry is more exciting than what is being shown on screen.